CKBFansDAO/web5-components/address-bind/README.md

 ## steps

-1. generate bind info message.
+1. generate bind info message. timestamp is unix timestamp in ms. from script must be Scep256k1/Blake160.
     ```
     table BindInfo {
         from: Script,